joeyates/round_trip/README.md

 RoundTrip
 =========

-Bidirectional sychronisation between Redmine and Trello
+Bidirectional sychronisation between Redmine and Trello tickets.

-* RoundTrip keeps a Redmine project and a Trello board aligned.
+* RoundTrip keeps a Redmine project and a Trello board aligned,
-* Cards are created on Trello to match Redmine issues and vice versa.
+* Cards are created on Trello to match Redmine issues and vice versa,
-* Changes to ticket state on either are also reflected to the other system.
+* Changes to ticket state on either are copied to the other system.

-RoundTrip should be run as a cron job.
+RoundTrip is normally run as a cron job.

 Assumptions
 ===========